cmcunningham27/MySQL-Employee_Tracker/README.md

 In one function I had placed the inquirer in the wrong location and couldn't figure out why an array was coming back undefined.
 I tried to get some help, and the person was unable to help me figure it out.
 I decided to try to move in in the first db.query right after the err part and this solved the problem.
 ## Features
 ---
-In the future I would like to include an extra option where the business owner can view a specific employee.
+In the future I would like to include an extra option where the business owner can view a specific employee, and the option to View the Total Utilized Budget for the Whole Company.
-## Contribute
----

-## Tests
----

 ## Questions
 ---
 [GitHub Profile](https://github.com/cmcunningham27)